 Eastern tent caterpillar is most likely to be confused for gypsy moth since it appears about the same time in the year.
 To see common caterpillar look alikes that are often confused for gypsy moth, please visit our Gypsy Moth Look Alike page.

 Caterpillars pupate into the adult moth during mid-summer.
 Typically this is in late June and early July in Iowa.
 Pupation may last from 7 to 14 days.
 Pupa are dark brown with only a few orange-yellow hairs, and may be found in any sheltered area where the caterpillars have rested.

 Pupae may be found exposed on trees, the sides of buildings, and also in hard to find places.
-Pupae can be moved easily by unsuspecting people on any outdoor article, motor vehicle or camper trailer and are another way this pest is transported long distances.
+Pupae can be moved easily by unsuspecting people on any outdoor article, or motor vehicle including campers and trailers, and are some other ways this pest is transported long distances.

 Female moths are white with brown markings.
 They are about 3 times larger than the male.
 Males are dull grayish-brown with brown markings.
 The most easily recognized feature for the male is the feather-like antennae.

 Female moths will often lay egg masses in locations most convenient to them, which may include being deposited on any outdoor article or surface.
-Egg masses are often found hidden underneath bark scales on trees or even on branches overhead making them very difficult to find, or they may be completely exposed and in the open.
+Egg masses are often found hidden underneath bark scales on trees making them very difficult to find, on branches overhead, or they may be completely exposed and in the open.